gfassero/HIERO/lexicon.md

 - Coherent root *kipper*: *atone* (x169)
 - Function words used as auxiliaries and joined to the root by a middle dot (·): *one’s*, *one another*, *oneself*, *a*, *an*

+The Hebrew root *'aleph* is not root coherent.
+It appears either as “thousand” or as “aleph”/“alpha.”
+These two senses are separated because they have no common meaning and no common word history.
+The sense of “thousand” is derived not from the word *'aleph*, but from the position of the letter Aleph in the alphabet.

 ### Some gendered terms for people
-When Hebrew uses a single root to refer to a person, identifying the gender by a suffix, but English uses different roots to differentiate gender, the lexicon sometimes allows an exception from the requirement for root coherence (but not for root uniqueness).
+When Hebrew uses a single root to refer to a person, identifying the gender by a suffix, but English uses different roots to differentiate gender, the lexicon sometimes allows an exception from the requirement for root coherence.
+The words must still be root unique.
 The following is a complete list of these exceptions.
 - Root *'ach*/*'achowt*: *brother*, *sister*
 - Root *'almah*/*'elem*: *girl*, *boy*